blakegarretson/essentials/main.md

 ### Honorable Mentions

 - [Sublime Text](https://www.sublimetext.com/) is a fast, clean, good looking editor, and it gets points for popularizing (if not actually inventing) the command palette and document map (and maybe even multiple cursors?), but I want to like it more than I actually do.
 Maybe I’m just too old to learn new key bindings?
 You should check it out though.
 Sublime is truly excellent software.
 The real reason it’s just an honorable mention is it technically doesn’t meet my criteria for this website as “free”.
 You can evaluate Sublime Text for free with no feature limitations or time limits, but you should pay if you continue to use it.
 - [Geany](https://www.geany.org/) is a jack-of-all-trades that is good at everything, but not best-in-class in anything.
 It is a versatile cross-platform programmer’s text editor that you can configure to be anything from a simple Notepad.exe replacement to an ultra-lightweight IDE.
-It’s just hard to recommend because while it’s good for quick edits and opening text files, Notepad++ or TextMate are even faster for those quick tasks.
+It’s just hard to recommend because while it’s good for quick edits and opening text files, Notepad++ or CotEditor are even faster for those quick tasks.
 And while Geany is really nice for light coding, VS Code is even better.
 Geany is rarely the best tool for the job, but it might be the right choice for a computer that just needs an all-purpose, do-it-all editor.
 If you do try it, there are lots of great features hidden in the official plugin package, so be sure to grab it as well.

 ## Writing/Markdown Apps

 *This category of apps is appropriate for writing long-form prose like papers, articles, essays, or even books.
-I’m only including Markdown editors here as I think that’s just a standard requirement at this point.*
+I’m only including Markdown editors here as I think that’s just a standard requirement for me at this point.*

 - [Obsidian](https://obsidian.md/) is probably best known as a note-taking app, but it has comprehensive Markdown support and a plugin ecosystem that can turn it into just about anything you want.
 I think Obsidian is great for writing after installing plugins to support [LanguageTool](https://languagetool.org), smart quotes, and Git (for document version control.)
 The live-preview hides the Markdown syntax if you prefer that, and you can see math blocks and diagrams render as you type.
 - [Zettlr](https://zettlr.com) advertises itself as a “one-stop publication workbench”, and that’s an apt description.
 While excellent for notes, it handles long projects without breaking a sweat, especially if you need to handle citations.
 Like Obsidian, it has a very nice live-preview which I find mandatory for a modern writing app.